myPOS blog Tips

 Much like pop-up restaurants, food stalls are a rising trend in the foodie industry.

-From Korean to tacos, or simply hot dogs to fish and chips, food stalls are a portable food offering across streets in the UK.
+From Korean to tacos, sandwiches and beverages, hot dogs and fish and chips, the food stalls’ meaning refers to portable food offerings across streets in the UK.
+Unlike a food court, they can operate from a single site or move around to different locations.

-Food stalls can be found at fairs, markets, on busy streets with high foot traffic, outside office buildings and many other places.
+Food stalls offering street food can be found at fairs, markets, on busy streets with high foot traffic, outside office buildings, and many other places.

 They not only offer tasty food to food lovers, but also help support families and can be a good source of income.